 - Step 4: Using the back of a fork, smash yolks and mix the egg yolks with the seasonings and condiments until well blended.

 I served these Mexican Deviled Eggs with Sopa Caldosa that is so easy and delicious you’ll have a fit and I mean an f-i-t.
 A cabbage and chorizo soup that you really should give a try.
+And if you’re serving this at a finger food event, Molcajete Guacamole is a good pairing choice.

 Yes.
 You can make deviled eggs a couple of days in advance.
 Just store them on a plate covered with plastic wrap in the refrigerator.